andys8/code-review-talk/README.md

 ---

-# What's a pull request?
+# What's a Pull Request?

 > Pull requests let you _tell others about changes_
 > you've pushed to a branch in a repository on GitHub.